annamcmahon/pyrace/README.md

 2 out of 2 users recommend this game!
 Available on localhost now!

 To run the game:
-One player must first run > python gamespace.py host <port number>.
+One player must first run -> python gamespace.py host 'port number'.
-Then the second payer must run > python gamespace.py join <same port number>
+Then the second payer must run -> python gamespace.py join 'same port number'.
 Make sure both players are running gamespace.py on the same machine.
-We have specified the machine as 'localhost'
+We have specified the machine as 'localhost'.

 To play the game:
 Choose your car color.
 When both players respond, the game will begin.